pkoning2/decstuff/ntp/README.md

 ## Building

 You can use the prebuilt `ntp.tsk` but it's easy to build from source if you prefer.
 You need DEC C for this.
 To build, do `@build.com`.
+Note that the code defaults to 60 Hz clock frequency.
+To use a different value, supply the definition when compiling `tzutil.c`, for example:

+    cc /define="HERTZ 50" tzutil

 ## Installing